Would You Like to Submit an Article?

 In addition, professional members of the hearing health care community are another valuable sector of our readership, and do not hesitate to comment on, add their expertise to, and use Hearing Loss Magazine as a valuable resource for information and patient referral.

 What Do We Print?

 We print articles and information pieces that discuss anything related to hearing loss.
-Our goal is to educate readers in all aspects of hearing loss, so that they, in turn, can make choices about how they will live their lives as hard of hearing persons.
-Feature editorial in each issue covers technology, cochlear implants, legislation, HLAA issues (including but not limited to, board of trustees issues, state organizations and chapters, fundraising), medical, psychosocial topics and personal stories Our broad publication range is evident in these examples of articles and topics:
+Our goal is to educate readers in all aspects of hearing loss, so that they, in turn, can make choices about how they will live their lives with hearing loss.
+Feature editorial in each issue covers technology, hearing aids, cochlear implants, legislation, HLAA issues (including but not limited to, Board of Trustees topics, state organizations and HLAA Chapters, fundraising), medical, psychosocial topics and personal stories Our broad publication range is evident in these examples of articles and topics:

 - Cochlear Implants and Music Enjoyment

 - Consumers Guide to Purchasing a Hearing Aid

 - Smartphone Apps for People with Hearing Loss

 - The Fitting: Hearing Aid Selection and Evaluation

 - Communications Access and the Americans with Disabilities Act

 - Best Practices in Hearing Enhancement